 Rule of Law and Liberty.

-Children will demonstrate a healthy outlook towards school – attendance will be in-line with
+Children will demonstrate a healthy outlook towards school – attendance will be in-line with national and behaviour will be good.

 Children will achieve age related expectations across the wider curriculum.